facebook/docusaurus/website/docs/theme-classic.md

 :::caution

-With `respectPrefersColorScheme: true`, the `defaultMode` is overriden by user system preferences.
+With `respectPrefersColorScheme: true`, the `defaultMode` is overridden by user system preferences.

 If you only want to support one color mode, you likely want to ignore user system preferences.